MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 2. With delimited allocation, reserve the equivalent of **one capacity drive per server (with no maximum)**.
 This is more than the [published recommendation](plan-volumes.md#choosing-the-size-of-volumes) for regular allocation, which maxes out at four capacity drives total.

-3. If a server fails and needs to be replaced, as described in [Remove a server and its drives](remove-servers.md#remove-a-server-and-its-drives), you are responsible for changing the delimitation of affected volumes by adding a new server and removing the failed one – example below.
+3. If a server fails and needs to be replaced, as described in [Remove a server and its drives](remove-servers.md#remove-a-server-and-its-drives), the administrator is responsible for updating the delimitation of affected volumes by adding the new server and removing the failed one – example below.

 ## Usage in PowerShell